telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 A function that can be used to create a custom visual for the labels.
 The available argument fields are:

+* createVisual - a function that can be used to get the default visual.
+* culture - the default culture (if set) on the label
+* dataItem - the data item, in case a field has been specified
+* format - the default format of the label
+* options - the label options.
+* rect - the `kendo.geometry.Rect` that defines where the visual should be rendered.
 * text - the label text.
-* rect - the `kendo.geometry.Rect` that defines where the visual should be rendered.
-* options - the label options.
-* createVisual - a function that can be used to get the default visual.
+* value - the category value

 #### Example - using custom visual for the labels